denniskniep/reveal.js-plugin-spotlight/README.md

 This feature relies on the experimental Browser Feature [PointerLock](https://developer.mozilla.org/en-US/docs/Web/API/Element/requestPointerLock)

+There is by design (Pointer Lock API) no spotlightCursor and presentingCursor displayed regardless of the configured values

 #### toggleSpotlightOnMouseDown
 Default: `true`

 Toggle spotlight by holding down the mouse key.
 And switching to the cursor provided by the configuration item `presentingCursor`, if configuration item `presentingCursorOnlyVisibleWhenSpotlightVisible` is true.

+#### spotlightOnKeyPressAndHold
+Default: `false`

+false: disabled

+keyCode: if this keycode is pressed and held, spotlight is turned on.
+After releasing the keycode spotlight is turned off

+Problems with this config?
+Maybe your touchpad is disabled on keypress?

 #### presentingCursor
 Default: `none`

 Set the cursor value when presentation mode is toggled by `togglePresentationMode()`.
+Maybe "default"?

+#### spotlightCursor
+Default: `none`

+Set the cursor value when spotlight is displayed.
 Maybe "crosshair"?

+#### initialPresentationMode
+Default: Points to value of `toggleSpotlightOnMouseDown`

+true: starts directly in presentationmode

-#### presentingCursorOnlyVisibleWhenSpotlightVisible
+#### disablingUserSelect
 Default: `true`

-`true`:
-When you are in presentation mode the cursor is always "none" except when spotlight is on.
-Then it uses the configuration item `presentingCursor` as cursor value.

-`false`:
-Configuration item `presentingCursor` is always used as cursor value, when you are in presentation mode.
+true: disable selecting in presentation mode

+#### fadeInAndOut
+Default: `false`

+false: disable fade in and out

+number: transition duration in ms to enable fade in and out

 #### useAsPointer
 Default: `false`